Smart 100 phone

 Ultimate Smartphone

-Joanne walked less than three blocks before encountering the end of the queue.
+She walked less than three blocks before encountering the end of the queue.

 It's even longer than I thought it would be!

-I'll have one by then! she thought, her eyes aglow with happiness.
+I'll have one by then!

-Joanne had been waiting for thirty minutes—already more than a hundred people had lined up behind her—when she saw an enterprising young man walking parallel with the queue, pulling a wooden cart behind him.
+Joanne had been waiting for thirty minutes—already more than a hundred people had lined up behind her—when she saw an enterprising young man walking parallel to the queue, pulling a wooden cart behind him.

 "Coffee," he cried, hawking his wares.
 "Get your hot coffee."